Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

 ## Phishing Scenario 2

-Objective 1- Identifed what Anyrun classifies this email as (link was given on the page) - It is Identified as suspicious activity.
+Tryhackme Objective 1- Identifed what Anyrun classifies this email as (link was given on the page) - It is Identified as suspicious activity.

 <img width="918" alt="image" src="https://github.com/user-attachments/assets/c627202e-df58-4d1b-8077-347035a73791">